Tõnis Lukas

-Life
+Early life and career

 Lukas was born in Tallinn, Estonia.
 After graduating from secondary school and spending another year in technical school in Tallinn, he went on to study history in University of Tartu.
 He graduated in 1987 and continued postgraduate studies from 1989 to 1992, receiving his master's degree in history 1997.

-Tõnis Lukas started his career as a school teacher in Southern Estonia.
+Lukas started his career as a school teacher in southern Estonia.
 1989 he became a lecturer for postgraduate students in the University of Tartu.
 From 1992 to 1995 he worked as Director of the Estonian National Museum.
 Since 1995 he has held mainly political posts both on local and national level.
 He briefly returned to University of Tartu for two years in 1997 to work as a project manager and to participate in doctorate programme (still unfinished).

 From 2013 to 2019 he took a break from politics, working from 2013 to 2018 again as Director of the Estonian National Museum and from 2018 to 2019 as Director of the Tartu Vocational Education Centre.
 He left the last post in order to serve as the Minister of Culture.

 Tõnis Lukas is a member of the Estonian Vocational Education Promotion Union, Society of Friends of Estonian National Museum, Estonian Heritage Society and Learned Estonian Society.
 He is an author of several textbooks on history.

 Tõnis Lukas is married to a literary scholar Liina Lukas.
 They have two daughters and a son.